mailclerk/mailclerk-ruby/README.md

 See [Mailclerk documentation](https://dashboard.mailclerk.app/docs) for more details.

-## Changing API Keys
+## Varying API Keys

-If you need to use multiple API keys, you can also initialize `Mailclerk::Client` with the keys.
+If you need to use multiple API keys, you can also initialize `Mailclerk::Client` instances with different keys.
 This:
 ```
 mc_client = Mailclerk.new("mc_yourprivatekey")
 mc_client.deliver("welcome-email", "bob@example.com")